souravsharma110/testAPI-Documentation/MVP-PushNotifications.md

 ### What all APIs needs to be developed

-1. ***Notification Sending API***: This API will allow application teams to send push notifications to their users on registered devices.
+1. ***Send Notification API***: This API will allow application teams to send push notifications to their users on registered devices.

-2. ***Notification Tracking API***: This API will allow application teams to track the delivery and open rates of their push notifications.
+2. ***Track Notification API***: This API will allow application teams to track the delivery and open rates of their push notifications.

 3. ***Reporting API***: This API will allow application teams to access reports on their push notification campaigns, including engagement rates and user feedback.